LennoxLow/Chaos8ball/README.md

 # Chaos 8 Ball 🔮💀
 A cursed Magic 8 Ball that doesn't give answers — it gives *warnings*.
-Built using an ESP32, vape batteries, and poor decision-making.
+Built using an ESP32, vape batteries, and too much hot glue.

 ---